 You can check and see if the floor plan has a double drape line or a single one, as double drape lines are better for storage when allowed.
 Other ideas include getting a rental car for storage, or bringing a handcart and taking the empties to your hotel room.
 Moreover, you can also order a table and store the empties under the table.
 Many cities only allow small amounts of product and literature storage behind the booth space.

-The show designates specific contractors with exclusive rights to service the show’s needs for the efficiency of the show.
+The Las Vegas trade show exhibit designates specific contractors with exclusive rights to service the show’s needs for the efficiency of the show.
 I have heard comments like “but this is a right-to-work state” or “the costs are ridiculous.”
 In addition, I personally have a problem with the exclusive cleaning rule which I covered in an earlier blog.